francescolonardo/CRTP-Preparation/learning_objective_19.md

         Kdc Called:
 ```

-- **Leverage the Forged Ticket to Gain EA Access on the Parent DC**
+- **Leverage the Forged Ticket to Gain EA Access to the Parent DC**

 We can now access `mcorp-dc`!